 The Hepatitis C virus (HCV) is also a significant cause of severe liver damage and death.

-Hepatitis C kills more Americans than any other infection disease.
-Deaths associated with hepatitis C reached an all-time high of 19,659 in 2014, according to new surveillance data released by the Centers for Disease Control and Prevention (CDC).
+Hepatitis C kills more Americans than any other infectious disease.
+Deaths associated with hepatitis C reached 18,153 in 2016, according to surveillance data released by the Centers for Disease Control and Prevention (CDC).

 Approximately 70%-80% of people with acute Hepatitis C do not have any symptoms.
 Some people, however, can have mild to severe symptoms soon after being infected, including: